industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan.md

 * ✅ Dispatch all dropdown events into the parent
 * ✅ Add a lot of examples for the documentation
 * ✅ Add table for properties and make styles for it
+* ❌ Implement dropdown openings to different directions
+* ❌ Add more slots to a dropdown and document it properly
 * ❌ Show IUI dropdown usage with different stylesheets (Spectre, Tailwind)
 * ❌ Write docs for 'resulting markup' (maybe new icon in ShowBlock)
-* ❌ Implement dropdown openings to different directions

-## Vue and React support
+<h2 id="vue-react-support">Vue and React support</h2>

 Really difficult part of the project, because it requires searching for different open-source solutions and updating them.
 For example, we need to